akaanirban/NSL-Spindle/README.md

 Time-stamped database of environment information (location, speed, indicators) and reference to Kafka Streams functions to activate.

-- Daemon to read and run SQLite-specified streams programs for each "cluster".
+- Daemon to read and run database-specified streams programs for each "cluster".
-    - Daemon process to relay data between "Vehicles" and "Cluster Head."
+    - Daemon process to relay data between "Vehicles" and "Cluster Head"
+        - Will need access to current system state
+        - Will need ability to drop messages
+            - QUESTION: is this needed for Jan/Feb deadline?
-    - Daemon process to sink data "to Cloud."
+    - Daemon process to sink data "to Cloud"
 - Process to produce data for each simulated vehicle
+    - Will need access to current system state

+### Basic Layout

+- One simulator running per vehicle
+- One simulator running per vehicle cluster

+### (Some) Database Options

+- Kafka Streams table
+    - fewer technologies overall, but possibly more difficult to debug with
+- MongoDB
+    - Easy to use, controversial
+- Postgres
+    - Less flexible, excellent system